 Dog Bite Statistics and Common Injuries

 According to the American Humane Association, there are more than 4.5 million dog bites each year, and while the dog population may be declining, attacks are on the rise.
 Sadly, many of these attacks are preventable.
 While injuries can vary in severity, close to 30,000 reconstructive surgeries were performed in 2013 alone to repair dog bite injuries.
+These numbers still hold true as the American Society of Plastic Surgeons has indicated that approximately 27,000 people required reconstructive surgery for dog bites.

 Dog bite injuries can vary from mild to severe, and in some grave instances, even cause fatalities.
 The most common dog bite injuries include: